bashbaug/simple-sycl-samples/README.md

 This section is a work in progress!

-These samples are currently built on Windows and Linux (Ubuntu 18.04) using the Beta 6 DPC++ compiler.
+These samples are currently built on Windows and Linux (Ubuntu 22.04) using the 2023.1 DPC++ compiler.
+Building the samples requires CMake 3.10 or newer for Linux, or CMake 3.25 or newer for Windows.

 I have been using the Ninja CMake generator.
 Here is how I have been building the samples: